How can parents help?

 - Talk to your child’s doctor about the procedure/operation.
-Be sure to ask any questions that you or your child may have.
+Ask any questions that you or your child may have.

-- Provide your child with simple and honest information.
+- Give your child simple and honest information.
 A good guide is to answer the five W’s … Who, What, Where, When, Why? (e.g. Dr x will be doing y, in the Outpatients Department tomorrow afternoon to fix your arm).

-- Provide this explanation wherever possible before the day of the procedure – taking into account your child’s temperament and developmental age.
+- Give the explanation when you can, before the day of the procedure – taking into account your child’s temperament and developmental age.